 Spot treating a pimple will suffice

 “There are many products on the market intended for people who want to dry up a single pimple,” says Dr. Krant.
 “But overapplying these medications dries and irritates the skin and can actually make a pimple hunker down and stick around even longer.”
-Instead, she advises patients to gently steam the offending pimple with a hot washcloth and use your regular acne regimen on a preventive basis.
+Instead, she advises use your regular acne regimen on a preventive basis so pimples do not develop, to begin with.
 (For a natural approach, you might also try tea tree oil and other home remedies for acne.)

 Your go-to treatment from high school will still work